PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="additional-page-activity-handler"></a> Additional Page Activity Handler

-Adding an additional activity handler is done by setting 'additional_activity_handler' with a user function named on the '$perimeterxConfig'.
-The 'additional_activity_handler' will be executed before sending the data to the PerimeterX portal.
+Adding an additional activity handler is done by setting 'additional_activity_handler' with a user defined function on the '$perimeterxConfig' variable.
+The 'additional_activity_handler' function will be executed before sending the data to the PerimeterX portal.

-**default:** only send activity to PerimeterX as controlled by '$perimeterxConfig'.
+**Default:** only send activity to PerimeterX as controlled by '$perimeterxConfig'.

 ```php
 /**